steenk/tripledollar/README.md

 	var h1 = $$$('h1.large.blueish#h0001');

-This first parameter is the "identity" parameter, and it will always appear first in the $$$ function.
+This first parameter in the $$$ function is the "identity" parameter, and it will always appear as the first paramenter.
 It starts with the tag name of the element, and immediately followed by class names and id.
 The class names are preceeded with a '.' and the id is preceeded with a '#'.
-The rest of the parameters in the $$$ function have no order.
+The rest of the parameters in the $$$ function have no special order, so they can appear randomly.

 ### Attributes